 The Company organised into business units based on its products and services.
 During the current year, the Company expended its business to the sales of license of cartoon characters.
 At present, the Company is engaged in two operating segments, which are the manufacture and distribution of beverage and the sales of license of cartoon characters.
 Its operations are carried on only in geographical area of Thailand.
-For the year 2019, the operation of the sales of license of cartoon characters represented 3 percent of total sales (2018: 1 percent of total sales).
+However, at present the operation of the sales of license of cartoon characters is insignificant.
 The Company's distribution channel includes both in domestic and overseas markets.
-For the year 2019, domestic sales represented 97 percent of total sales (2018: 98 percent of total sales).
+For the year 2018, domestic sales represented 98 percent of total sales (2017: 92 percent of total sales).